 Modifying the disease course

-The following eleven (.pdf article) U.S. Food and Drug Administration (FDA)-approved disease-modifying agents (.pdf brochure) reduce disease activity and disease progression for many people with relapsing forms of MS, including relapsing-remitting MS, as well as secondary-progressive and progressive-relapsing MS in those people who continue to have relapses.
+The following twelve (.pdf article) U.S. Food and Drug Administration (FDA)-approved disease-modifying agents (.pdf brochure) reduce disease activity and disease progression for many people with relapsing forms of MS, including relapsing-remitting MS, as well as secondary-progressive and progressive-relapsing MS in those people who continue to have relapses.